Differential Privacy for Government Agencies -- Are We There Yet?: Understanding the privacy and accuracy achieved

-The problem is magnified in the context of government agencies, because as outlined in Section \ref{sec:no_query_response}, government agencies will typically have to provide differentially private synthetic datasets.
-Most of the algorithms that have been developed so far to generate synthetic data, such as the SGDM), fall into the second category of hard to quantify noise infusion techniques.
-Furthermore, the future analyses that will be performed on the synthetic data are typically unknown, making it impossible to anticipate the effects on accuracy and to optimize the algorithm to minimize these impacts.
-Finally, post-processing steps that are commonly employed to ensure that the protected data fulfill consistency requirements and do not contain implausible values such as negative age values also effect the accuracy of the results.
-The optimization procedures that are commonly applied to find solutions close to noisy result under consistency and non-negativity constraints again introduce biases in ways that are hard to anticipate and difficult to control for in any analysis using the protected data.
+Finally, postprocessing steps that are commonly employed to ensure that the protected data fulfill consistency requirements and do not contain implausible values such as negative age values (see \citet{barak2007, ding2011,hay2010,lee2015}, for example) also affect the accuracy of the results \citep{gong2020}.
+The optimization procedures that are commonly applied to find solutions close to the noisy result under consistency and non-negativity constraints again introduce biases in ways that are hard to anticipate and difficult to control for in any analysis using the protected data.
+In fact, \citet{Hawes2020} states that in one of the early test products released by the U.S. Census Bureau in preparation for the 2020 Decennial Census ``the postprocessing ... introduced far more error into the resulting data than came from the differentially private noise used to protect privacy.''
+Some early research attempting to address these problems is presented in \citet{Zhu_2021} and \citet{gong2020}.

+We would be remiss, of course, not to mention at this point that similar problems arise with most of the disclosure protection techniques that are currently employed at statistical agencies.
+Especially since details regarding the implemented procedures are commonly treated as confidential, it is often impossible in practice to account for the effects of these procedures when analyzing the data.